Scouting and Guiding in Canada: WOSM member associations

+Scouts Canada is the Canadian member of World Organization of the Scout Movement (WOSM).
+Association des Scouts du Canada is affiliated with Scouts Canada and recognized by WOSM as an affiliate of a member organization.
+Scouts Canada and Association des Scouts du Canada, through their joint Committee on Cooperation, send a joint delegation to WOSM member conferences.

 WAGGGS member association

 The Guiding association within the World Association of Girl Guides and Girl Scouts is Girl Guides of Canada.

 UIGSE member associations

 There is one association affiliated with the UIGSE-FSE, with six groups in Ontario and one in Quebec: